-In case of concurrence of general privileges (as mentioned above) and special privileges (which include claims secured by pledge or mortgage) and non - privileged claims, the percentage of satisfaction of the creditors with general privileges is limited to up to twenty five percent (25%), whereas the percentage of satisfaction of creditors with special privileges is up to sixty five percent (65%).
-The remaining amount of ten percent (10%) of the auction proceeds is allocated to the non - privileged creditors.
-In case of concurrence of creditors with special privileges, while an amount of ten percent (10%) of the auction proceeds is allocated to the non - privileged creditors and non - privileged creditors.
-In case of allocated to the non-privileged creditors.
-In case of concurrence of claims with special privileges, while an amount of ten percent (10%) of the auction proceeds is allocated to the non-privileged creditors.
-In case of concurrence of claims with general privileges and non - privileged claims, the percentage of satisfaction of the former is seventy percent (70%).
+In case of concurrence of general privileges (as mentioned above) and special privileges (which include claims secured by pledge or mortgage) and non - privileged claims, the percentage of satisfaction of the creditors with general privileges is limited to up to twenty five percent (25 per cent.), whereas the percentage of satisfaction of creditors with special privileges is up to sixty five percent (65 per cent.).
+The remaining amount of ten percent (10 per cent.) of the auction proceeds is allocated to the non - privileged creditors.
+In case of concurrence of creditors with special privileges and non - privileged creditors, an amount of ninety (90 per cent.) is allocated to creditors with special privileges, while an amount of ten percent (10 per cent.) of the auction proceeds is allocated to the non-privileged creditors.
+In case of concurrence of claims with special privileged creditors.
+In case of concurrence of claims with special privileged creditors.
+In case of concurrence of claims with special privileged creditors.
+In case of concurrence of claims with special privileged creditors.
+In case of concurrence of claims with special privileged creditors.
+In case of concurrence of claims with general privileges and non - privileged creditors.
+In case of concurrence of claims with general privileges and non - privileged creditors.
+In case of concurrence of claims with general privileges and non - privileged creditors.
+In case of concurrence of claims with general privileges and non - privileged claims, the percentage of satisfaction of the former is seventy percent (70 per cent.).

-Accordingly, the Issuer, as owner of a first ranking pre-notation could be limited to receiving 65% of the proceeds raised by an auction of a property securing a Loan if creditors with general privileges and nonprivileged creditors exist.
+Accordingly, the Issuer, as owner of a first ranking pre-notation could be limited to receiving approximately two thirds or sixty five per cent (65 per cent.) (as applicable) of the proceeds raised by an auction of a property securing a Loan if creditors with general privileges and non-privileged creditors exist.
 In such case, the proceeds may not be sufficient to discharge the amount that is owed by the Borrower to the Issuer under the Loan, which may in turn affect the Issuer's ability to meet its obligations in respect of the Covered Bonds.

 However, given that the loans are given a maximum eighty per cent.
-(80%) LTV indexed value for the purpose of calculating the Statutory Tests and the Amortisation Test the value of the property securing a Loan should exceed the Outstanding Principal Balance of that portion of the Loan accredited value for the purposes of the Statutory Tests.
+(80 per cent.)
+LTV indexed value for the purpose of calculating the Statutory Tests and the Amortisation Test the value of the property securing a Loan should exceed the Outstanding Principal Balance of that portion of the Loan accredited value for the purposes of the Statutory Tests.
 Accordingly, the possibility that the Issuer will not receive sufficient proceeds following the enforcement against a property securing a Loan to discharge the amounts that are owed to it by the relevant Borrower is reduced.